-Choose what time you need to get up in order to be up for 30 minutes -1 hour before your children.
-For me, I like to wake up at 6am so I have at least an hour before my daughter wakes up.
+Choose what time you need to get up in order to be up for 30 minutes to 1 hour before your children.
+For me, I like to wake up at 7 am so I have at least an hour before my daughter wakes up.
 Waking up early is not easy, especially if you have a night owl child like I do and don’t get to bed early enough.
 But there are a few things you can do to make waking up easy a little bit easier:

-Drink water.
 Another tidbit of genius information I learned from The Miracle Morning is that dehydration makes you feel sluggish.
 One of the reasons you feel so exhausted when you first wake up is because you haven’t consumed water all night.
 Immediately after you wake up have a glass of water, or keep a water bottle by your bed, and drink the whole thing.
-I have done this and it really helps wake me up.
+I swear by this.
+It really helps wake me up.

 Step 2: Meditate